“My command is this:Love each other as I have loved you”| John 15:12

 (with dinner at a local restaurant afterward)

-St. Stephen’s is a growing community called by Christ through the Holy Spirit
+St. Stephen’s is a diverse, progressive, inclusive, unique, vital community of artists, poets, musicians, professionals, writers, students and searchers for God called by Christ through the Holy Spirit

 + to live a life of common worship centered around grateful thanksgiving to God in the weekly celebration of the Holy Eucharist